Parenting Skills for Infants I

 But all children need to understand that disciplining them is your way of teaching them what’s acceptable behavior and what isn’t.
 It may seem as though children fight rules and regulations, but they truly know that such parameters are meant for their well-being, health, safety, and enable them to grow into a mature person capable of making wise decisions.

-So clear expectations is a parenting abilities to work on.
+So clear expectations is a parenting skills for infants I for to work on.

 Connect with Your Child but Don’t Overdo it